-On the basis of our internal audit work, our opinion on the framework of governance, risk management, and control is Significant in its overall adequacy and effectiveness.
-This opinion is provided on the basis that The framework of governance, risk management and control is adequate and effective.
+On the basis of our internal audit work, our opinion on the framework of governance, risk management, and control is Moderate in its overall adequacy and effectiveness.
+This opinions is provided on the basis that some improvements are required to enhance the adequacy and effectiveness of the framework of governance, risk and management and control.

-Certain weaknesses and exceptions were highlighted by our internal audit work, in particular limited assurance was provided for counter fraud a fundamental recommendation raised in regard to recruitment.
+Certain weaknesses and exceptions were highlighted by our internal audit work, in particular limited assurance opinions were provided during the period in respect of Contract Management, Partnerships, OPCC Recruitment and Firearms Licensing.

 These matters have been discussed with management, to whom we have made recommendations, several of which are categorised as Priority 1 and Priority 2.
-All of these have been, or are in the process of being addressed, as detailed in our individual reports, and summarised in Sections 03 & 04.
+All of these have been, or are in the process of being addressed, as detailed in our individual reports, and summarised in Section 04.